-Aircraft cabin design is a combination of floor planning, home theater design and installation, safety regulation implementation and interior decorating – all inside the limited confines of an airplane.
+Aircraft cabin design is a combination of floor planning, information and entertainment integration and installation, safety regulation implementation and interior decorating – all inside the limited confines of an airplane.
 Aircraft cabin design encompasses everything from window dressings and seat fabric to lighting, screen placement and wiring.

 Every year the complexity of aircraft cabin design increases as more IFE, cabin electronics and passenger comfort solutions are developed.
 At the same time older technologies and styles that were cutting edge 20 or 30 years ago are becoming obsolete and must be refurbished or replaced with modern furnishings, entertainment options and safety features.

 The majority of aircraft passengers will only fly domestic or the rare international flight, which means they only experience the basic airline cabin design aesthetic.
 They may not realize the truly diverse array of cabin design features and styles utilized on luxury carriers, private and business jets or charter companies.

 However, the familiar seating layout on major carriers could be changing in the future.
 A lot of leading airlines are having internal debates about where to go with business, first class and economy plus cabin layouts.
 Innovative designs that give passengers more room, without reducing capacity, could become more common in the years to come, especially after the COVID-19 pandemic.

 Some of these concepts aren’t entirely dissimilar from a game of Tetris.
 If you position passengers efficiently, you can give them more leg room without necessarily having to reduce the number of seats.

 Long haul commercial flights and international flights tend to have a bit more diversity in cabin design.
 Some of those flights even offer suites and sleeping options to passengers willing to pay a premium for business or first class sections.